-We outline how this Council will meet its obligations to safeguard children and adults at risk.
+This policy outlines how the Council meets its obligations to safeguard children and adults at risk.
 It applies to staff, agency workers, volunteers and contractors employed by the Council.
 It is also applicable to Councillors undertaking official duties on behalf of the Council.